openmessaging/benchmark/README.md

 ## Benchmarking workloads

-Benchmarking workloads are available in the [`workloads`](workloads) directory.
+Benchmarking workloads are specified in [YAML](http://yaml.org/) configuration files that are available in the [`workloads`](workloads) directory.
 The table below describes each workload in terms of the following parameters:

 * The number of topics
 * The size of the messages being produced and consumed